andrewnguonly/Lumos/README.md

 ### Download Prebuilt Models and Weights

-[This example notebook](https://github.com/mlc-ai/notebooks/blob/main/mlc-llm/tutorial_chat_module_getting_started.ipynb) demonstrates the steps to install the MLC-Chat Python package and download a prebuilt model and weights.
+[This example notebook](https://github.com/mlc-ai/notebooks/blob/main/mlc-llm/tutorial_chat_module_getting_started.ipynb) demonstrates the steps to install the MLC-Chat Python package and download prebuilt models and weights.
 Models and weights are saved to the local machine.

 Example directory structure:
 ```